JackEdTaylor/expra-wise24/_sources/demo/demo_participate.md

 <img src="demo_experiment_data_screenshot.png" onerror="this.onerror=null; this.src='https://raw.githubusercontent.com/JackEdTaylor/expra-wise24/master/lecture/demo/demo_experiment_data_screenshot.png'">

-Open the `.csv` file: you should have 100 rows (one for each trial), containing columns that store lots of relevant information about the stimuli and the experiment.
-Check that the first column, `word`, contains all of the words that you rated.
-The column `resp_scale.response` should contain your ratings, and the column `resp_scale.rt` should contain your response times (in seconds).
+Open the `.csv` file: you should have 313 rows, containing columns that store lots of relevant information about the stimuli and the experiment.
+Usually, each row is a single trial, but sometimes we also store other useful information during the experiment.
+The column, `text`, should contain all of the words and pseudowords that you saw.
+The column `stim_resp.corr` should contain your accuracies, and the column `stim_resp.rt` should contain your response times (in seconds).
 If that's all there, then you're good to go!

 ## **Step 5**: Send the Data